 What to avoid in a business loan agreement

-It’s important to make sure your business plan is going to produce the money you need to pay off the loan plus interest, Salisbury said.
+When you enter into a loan agreement, you should go into it with realistic expectations.
+Consult your business plan to ensure you’ll be able to generate the money you need to pay off the loan plus interest.
 You should also imagine a scenario in which you can’t make payments and how that would impact your business and daily life.